petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

 ## Initial Setup

-Liferay offers a dedicated DXP Cloud environment to manage a cross region disaster.
+Liferay offers a dedicated Liferay Cloud environment to manage a cross region disaster.
 For this example, assume that a Production environment is stored in the *europe-west2* region and the region is compromised.
 To prevent downtime and data loss on the Production environment, shift the Disaster Recovery environment to outside the region of operation, such as *us-west1*.
 This fifth Disaster Recovery (shortened to DR) environment thus serves as a backup to store new user data generated during the incident.

-DXP Cloud customers wishing to set up a Disaster Recovery environment must contact their sales representative to provision the DR environment.
+Liferay Cloud customers wishing to set up a Disaster Recovery environment must contact their sales representative to provision the DR environment.
 This new environment appears with the other available environments (e.g., `dev`, `infra`, `uat`, and `prd`).

 ![Once you have a disaster recovery environment, you can select it like you would any other environment.](./configuring-cross-region-disaster-recovery/images/01.png)

-DXP Cloud systems administrators must have full administrative rights on both the DR environment and the Production environment.
+Liferay Cloud systems administrators must have full administrative rights on both the DR environment and the Production environment.

 ### Verify VPN Settings in the DR environment